hwdsl2/setup-ipsec-vpn/README.md

 Enjoy your very own VPN! :sparkles::tada::rocket::sparkles:

 Like this project?
-You can show your appreciation [here](https://coindrop.to/hwdsl2).
+You can [show your support or appreciation](https://coindrop.to/hwdsl2).

 ## Important notes